The hype for Starfield is real, not leas of all because its lead designer has claimed the upcoming sci-fi game will see players “lose their minds.”

 And Bethesda boss Todd Howards told The Telegraph that Starfield would be like "NASA meets Indiana Jones meets the League of Extraordinary Gentlemen."

-So we'd posit that means exploration with some alien stuff going on, particularly as part of the latest trailer showed what looks like a diagram for some form of ring-baaed portal or teleporter structure.
+So we'd posit that means exploration with some alien stuff going on, particularly as part of the latest trailer showed what looks like a diagram for some form of ring-based portal or teleporter structure.

-Regardless of the actual narrative, as Starfield is a Bethesda game we can expect it to have all manner of quests, characters, and dialogue options to explore, with a story that somewhat reacts to what the player does and the decisions they make.
+As Starfield is a Bethesda game we can expect it to have all manner of quests, characters, and dialogue options to explore, with a story that somewhat reacts to what the player does and the decisions they make.
 We just really hope that Bethesda spends a lot of time on making the main story thoroughly engaging, with site missions that tie in with it.

 Skyrim had a thoroughly passable main story, but the side quests were more interesting.
 That’s no bad thing, but a compelling main story is definitely something we really want to have from a sci-fi game, much like that of Star Wars: The Knights of the Old Republic II and Mass Effect.